ISISComputingGroup/ibex_developers_manual/design_documents/Opening-an-OPI-Outside-of-a-Synoptic.md

 ## BlockServer Storage

 The BlockServer will be responsible for saving a list of 'Device Screens'.
-It is proposed that each of these are stored as a separate XML file in the configuration or component: `NDXXXXX/configurations/my_config/device_screens.xml`.
+It is proposed that these are stored as a separate XML file in the configuration or component: `NDXXXXX/configurations/my_config/device_screens.xml`.

 The XML structure will be similar to:
 ```xml